ndsev/zserio/doc/ZserioLanguageOverview.md

 #### lengthof Operator

-The `lengthof` operator may be applied to an array member and returns the actual length (i.e. number of elements of an array.
+The `lengthof` operator may be applied to array members, bytes types or strings and returns the actual length (i.e. number of elements of an array).
 Thus, given `int32 a[5]`, the expression `lengthof` a evaluates to `5`.
-This is not particularly useful for fixed or variable length arrays, but it is the only way to refer to the length of an implicit length array.
+This is not particularly useful for fixed or variable length arrays, but it is the only way to refer to the length of an auto length array.

+> The `lengthof` function returns the number of bytes in a string, encoded using UTF-8.
+> For example, the length of the string "€" is `3`, because it is encoded as three bytes in UTF-8.

 **Example**
 ```
 struct LengthOfOperator
 {
-    implicit uint8 implicitArray[];
+    uint8 autoArray[];

-    function uint32 getLengthOfImplicitArray()
+    function uint32 getLengthOfAutoArray()
     {
-        return lengthof(implicitArray);
+        return lengthof(autoArray);
     }
 };
 ```